Welcome to Middle Temple Library’s exhibition, The Evolution of the Law Report.

 The Year Books

-Regular reporting really began in 1189 with the transcription of plea rolls and into year books.
-Though regular is rather misleading as the year books do have some irregularity in their printing.
-Dating from the Norman period to the Tudor age, the Year Books were written in Anglo-Norman French.
+Regular reporting really began in 1189 with the transcription of the Year Books from within plea rolls - though regular is rather misleading as these reports do have some irregularity in their printing.

-They contained anonymously written notes and judgments on cases overseen by the King’s Justices in Westminster Hall and on their Eyres.
-Year books were still not quite as sophisticated the modern report, but they did contain judicial opinion as well as decisions.
+Dating from the Norman period to the Tudor age, the Year Books were written in Anglo-Norman French and contained anonymously written notes and judgments on cases overseen by the King’s Justices in Westminster Hall and on their Eyres.
+Year Books were not quite as sophisticated the modern report, but they did contain judicial opinion as well as decisions.

 It is in these publications and subsequent reprints and translations that we can find the Year Book cases.
 There is speculation that there may still be manuscript Year Books left in private collections, unbeknownst to the owner.